Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 ## Live camera streaming

-We will start by adding live camera streaming in our `ExtensionProvider` and making sure it works using the end-to-end testing app.
+We'll start by adding live camera streaming in our `ExtensionProvider` and making sure it works using the end-to-end testing app.
 We will do this using `AVCaptureSession`.
 Add the following imports to `Shared.swift`:

 ```
 import AppKit